rbasina/meetara-lab/docs/MODEL_SELECTION_FINDINGS.md

   - Requires `trust_remote_code=True` due to custom code (`configuration_phi3.py`).
   - **Common Bug:**
     - `ModuleNotFoundError: No module named 'transformers_modules.microsoft.Phi-3'`
-    - Caused by Hugging Face’s dynamic import mechanism, especially in Colab.
+    - Caused by Hugging Face's dynamic import mechanism, especially in Colab.
     - Fixes: Clear cache, restart runtime, reinstall packages, or use a local environment.
 - **Use Case:**
   - Best for multi-domain, multi-intent, and Trinity-enhanced workflows—**if you can load it**.